balena-io-modules/rendition/docs/migrating_3x-4x.md

 | Option | Type | Description |
 --- | --- | ---
-text | string | The text displayted in the tooltip trigger | 'hover' &#124; 'click' | The event used to display the tooltip, defaults to 'hover' placement | 'top' &#124; 'right' &#124; 'bottom' &#124; 'left' | The position that the tooltip should be displayed
+text | string | The text displayed in the tooltip trigger | 'hover' &#124; 'click' | The event used to display the tooltip, defaults to 'hover' placement | 'top' &#124; 'right' &#124; 'bottom' &#124; 'left' | The position that the tooltip should be displayed